 - An introduction to your chosen program, facilities and the requirements for training

-- An explanation of the rules, regulations (including the Education (Pastoral Care of International Students) Code of Practice 2016) and the Health & Safety requirements etc. You will have the opportunity to sign the learning contract to demonstrate your agreement to abide by these.
+- An explanation of the rules, regulations (including the Education (Pastoral Care of Tertiary and International Learner) Code of Practice 2021 and the Health & Safety requirements etc. You will have the opportunity to sign the learning contract to demonstrate your agreement to abide by these.
 A Student Handbook will be provided on the day.

 - A copy of your passport & student visa and a copy of your medical & travel insurance certificate are required to be provided to the school.

-As per the requirement of the Education (Pastoral Care of International Students) Code of Practice 2016, for international students aged under 18, they must live with their parents, designated caregiver or TCEG arranged homestay.
+As per the requirement of the Education (Pastoral Care of Tertiary and International Learner) Code of Practice 2021, for international students aged under 18, they must live with their parents, designated caregiver or PBRS arranged homestay.
 Please discuss with our Marketing Managers about your accommodation arrangement if you are under 18.
 You and your parents may be required to fill in some forms regarding this.

 PBRS also provides accommodation arrangements for international students aged over 18 on request but we must have a minimum of 4 weeks’ notice.
 The minimum period of homestay is 4 weeks.
 Fees will apply.
 Please check with us for details.